-- If the person in (1) asked for child support, spousal support, or anyone is asking for lawyer's fees, you must complete form FL-150, Income and Expense Declaration.
-If the person in (1) is only asking for child support (item 24 on form DV-100), you may be eligible to fill out a simpler form, form FL-155.
+- Turn in your completed form with the court. - If the person in 1 asked for child support, spousal support, or lawyer's fees, you must complete form FL-150, Income and Expense Declaration.
+If the person in 1 is only asking for child support (item 24 on form DV-100), you may be eligible to fill out a simpler form, form FL-155.
 Read form DV-570 to see if you are eligible to fill out form FL-155.
-Before your court date, you must file form FL-150 or FL-155 with the court.
-Then you must have a server mail a copy to the person in (1) and have your server complete form DV-250, Proof of Service by Mail.
-After form DV-250 is completed, file it with the court. - Prepare for your court date by gathering evidence or witnesses, if you have any.
-Learn more at: https://selfhelp.courts.ca.gov/respond-domestic-violence-restraining-order.
+Before your court date, you must file form FL-150 or FL-155 with the court. - Have someone else (not you) mail the person in 1 a copy of your forms, and complete form DV-250, Proof of Service by Mail.
+File form DV-250 with the court.
+(The person who mails this form must be at least 18 years old and cannot be you or someone protected on the restraining order.) - Prepare for your court date by gathering evidence or witnesses, if you have any.
+Learn more at https://selfhelp.courts.ca.gov/respond-domestic-violence-restraining-order.
 More information is also available on form DV-120-INFO, How Can I Respond to a Request for Domestic Violence Restraining Order?